thlytras/rfgfs/README.md

 Well, R is what I am most familiar and spend most of my time with.
 I wanted an easy way to create flight plans to use with my favorite aircraft in flightgear (Tu-154B), so R was the natural choice for me.
 Hopefully it will be useful to other people as well

+**Acknowledgement**

+In writing these functions I was greatly helped by Ed Williams' [Aviation Formulary](http://williams.best.vwh.net/avform.htm) webpage, to whom I am very grateful for compiling such a comprehensive resource.